Kiwix JS Windows

 Browser support

 We test the app frequently on older browsers and operating systems.
 The app will usually detect which features don't work on a given browser, and disable them or work around them.
 However, in some cases (e.g. Firefox <= 59), the app will set itself to Service Worker mode, but this mode will silently fail.
-If affected, please try switching the app to JQuery mode (see below).
+If affected, please try switching the app to Restricted mode (see below).

 The PWA is fully supported for offline use in modern browsers on Android, iOS, macOS, Linux and Windows.
 On Android, Linux and Windows, using Chrome/Chromium browsers (including Edge and Samsung Internet), you can install the PWA using a button in Configuration for a near-native experience.
 On iOS in Safari, you can add the PWA to your Home screen, which has the same effect.